 This 100% bonus promotion is definitely worthwhile if you need a few more IHG points to top-off your account for an award stay, but I would not buy points speculatively.

-Using points for an IHG hotel stay could save you some nice money, even if the points were purchase.
+Using points for an IHG hotel stay could save you some nice money, even if the points were purchased.
 This is true not only for expensive IHG hotels, but also for non-fancy hotels in the middle of nowhere!

 I have been buying IHG points for a few years now and redeeming points for hotel stays.
 All our stays were not at any fancy locations.
 As an example, last month I booked a room at Holiday Inn Express Manteca City Center for my daughter’s soccer tournament.
 The room would cost $190 before taxes, or 15,000 points.
 So at the cost of 0.575 per point, 15,000 points would cost me just $86.25, a saving of over $100 for the room!